volodymyrhudyma/blog/content/blog/global-state-management-using-react-hooks.md

 dispatch({ type: "SET_COUNT", payload: 10 });
 ```

-Merge everything together, so the complete code of the **App** component is the following:
+Put it all together so that the complete code of the **App** component looks like this:

 ```javascript
 import React, { useContext, useState } from "react";